Perturbing Isoradial Triangulations: Discussion and Perspectives

-The definition \ref{TKdiscr} and the variation formula \ref{var1LDKdiscr} remailn valid if we replace the isoradial Delaunay graph $\uG_\mathrm{cr}$ by a generic Delaunay graph $\uG$.
-The additional term $C(\uf)$ in \ref{TKdiscr}, which depends explicitely on the local geometry of the graph in the neighborhood of the triangle $\uf$.
+The definition \ref{TKdiscr} and the variation formula \ref{var1LDKdiscr} remain valid if we replace the isoradial Delaunay graph $\uG_\mathrm{cr}$ by a generic Delaunay graph $\uG$.
+The additional term $C(\uf)$ in \ref{TKdiscr}, which depends explicitly on the local geometry of the graph in the neighborhood of the triangle $\uf$.
 This term cannot be written simply in the continuum limit $\ell\to\infty$ in terms of continuous derivatives $\partial$ and $\bar\partial$ of a ``smooth'' complex Grassmann field $\Phi(x)$ in the flat continuum plane $\mathbb{R}^2$.
-This implies that $\mathbf{T}_{_{\!\mathcal{D}}}$ hase no direct interpretation in a continuum field theory setting, at variance with $\mathbf{T}_{\!\scriptscriptstyle{\Delta}}$.
+This implies that $\mathbf{T}_{_{\!\mathcal{D}}}$ has no direct interpretation in a continuum field theory setting, in contrast with $\mathbf{T}_{\!\scriptscriptstyle{\Delta}}$.

 Again, the interesting explicit local form given in Prop.~\ref{T1stVarD} and in Remark~\ref{rLDKvar} are only valid for the variation of an isoradial Delaunay graph $\uG_\mathrm{cr}$.